SleepyStaku/SleepysHammers/README.md

-This mod adds 7 new hammers from wood to netherite that break 3x3x1 block areas.
+This mod adds new simple hammers from wood to netherite that can break 3x3 block areas.
-All hammers can be enchanted and have the same durability as their corresponding pickaxe tier.

 ## Recipes